burggraf/awesome-cosmo/README.md

 > All in 1.1mb.  not gb.  mb.
 1,149,201 bytes.

->features
+features:

--HTTP v0.9
+- HTTP v0.9
--HTTP v1.0
+- HTTP v1.0
--HTTP v1.1
+- HTTP v1.1
--Lua v5.4
+- Lua v5.4
--SQLite 3.35.5
+- SQLite 3.35.5
--Pipelining
+- Pipelining
--Monitoring
+- Monitoring
--Accounting
+- Accounting
--Content-Encoding
+- Content-Encoding
--Range / Content-Range
+- Range / Content-Range
--Last-Modified / If-Modified-Since
+- Last-Modified / If-Modified-Since

 ### SQLite 3.35.5
 > SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 SQLite is the most used database engine in the world.